itachi982/Practice-SikoMode/README.md

 This report serves as a resource for those interested in learning the basics of malware analysis and highlights my own learning journey.
 I encourage collaboration, feedback, and discussions from fellow analysts and researchers to strengthen our collective knowledge.

 Feel free to explore the report, share your thoughts, and join the conversation.

+!!!!Warning

+This Repo Contains Active/Live Malware for Analysis Purpose Be Extra careful with that.
+Please Use a Proper lab setup /sandbox to Analyze it Detonate And have Fun.
+Password For Extracting is in Password.txt
+After Extracting , Remove .malz